Financial Inclusion, Key to Latin America & the Caribbean's Recovery

 There is no possible choice between promoting financial inclusion and stimulating the economy.
 Inclusion is playing a fundamental role in Latin America and the Caribbean's (LAC) economic response to the crisis caused by COVID-19 and will be essential for its recovery.

-This is one of the main conclusions of the 2020 Global Microscope to be be presented at the event organized by the IDB Group "Financial inclusion in times of COVID-19" that will be held virtually on November 16 and which can be accessed for free at this link.
+This is one of the main conclusions of the 2020 Global Microscope presented in November by the IDB Group, which can be accessed for free at this link.

 The Global Microscope 2020 is a report produced by The Economist Intelligence Unit with the support of IDB Invest, IDB Lab, the Center for Financial Inclusion (CFI), and the Bill and Melinda Gates Foundation, which annually assesses the environment for financial inclusion in 55 emerging countries through five categories, twenty indicators and 71 sub-indicators.